 Current, Recent and Upcoming Classes

-My most recent project is a book entitled Automata, Computability and Complexity: Theory and Applications.
+My previous big project was a book entitled Automata, Computability and Complexity: Theory and Applications.
 It was published by Prentice-Hall in September, 2007.
 The theoretical underpinnings of computing form a standard part of almost every computer science curriculum.
 But the classic treatment of this material isolates it from the myriad ways in which the theory influences the design of modern hardware and software systems.
 My new book changes that.

 The main part of the book is organized in the standard way: it begins with finite state machines and regular languages.
 Next it covers context-free languages and it contains an optional chapter on context-free parsing techniques.
 Then it introduces Turing machines (and several equivalent models of computation) and the question of undecidability.
 Finally, it considers the problem of practical computability by introducing time and space complexity classes.
 For more detail, see the the book's website.

 Throughout the book there are links to applications of the key concepts.
 A substantial appendix describes many of those applications and pointers within the book to the book's website describe others.
 Programming languages, compilers, networking, natural language processing, artificial intelligence, computational biology, security, and games are among the applications that are discussed.

 Instructors who choose to use the book in their classes have access (through the Prentice-Hall site) to a collection of resources designed to make it easy to teach from the book.
 There is a complete set of Powerpoint slides, as well as answers to most of the problems in the book and a set of additional problems (most with solutions) that can be used for homeworks and exams.